unchainedshop/unchained/docs/source/advanced-config/admin-ui.md

 ```

-After we defined all the additional fragments along with there type, we simply pass it to unchained platform
+After we defined all the additional fragments along with their type, we simply pass them to unchained platform
 like shown below.

 ```